-He drove his Hammond and Leslie out to LA in a van.
-After being an integral part of 2 full length albums in 2 different rock bands as a writer, back up vocalist, and keyboard player in which he began to experiment with unconventional approaches to the Hammond, Mike struck out on his own.
-He formed a rock quartet modeled after Rage Against the Machine, with the B3 replacing the role of the guitar.
-Searching for new tones on the organ that combined the power of electric guitar with the classic keyboard, he began to experiment with wah wahs and natural overdrive.
+After a series of tour runs and personnel issues with The Voyd, Mike struck out on his own.
+He formed a rock quartet heavily influenced by Rage Against the Machine, with the B3 replacing the role of the guitar.
+Continuing his search for new tones on the organ that combined the power of electric guitar with the classic keyboard, he further experimented with envelope filters, wah wahs, and natural overdrive.
 He released an EP with this band, which he named Drawbar.
-On this recording, which was tracked on 2 inch tape, Mangan achieved some monstrous unique tones on the B3 via his method of tonal manipulation.
+On this recording, which was tracked on 2 inch tape, Mangan achieved some monstrously unique tones on the B3 via his method of tonal manipulation.

 Fueled by Mangan’s unorthodox, high energy live performances (where Mike would even play the organ backwards) as well the unique tones he conjured from the Hammond, BOT garnered a loyal fanbase and caught the attention of prominent musicians such as Keith Emerson.
-Emerson played with Mike on several occasions during BOT shows, trading riffs with Mike on his Hammond.
-Big Organ Trio also had guest musicians on their second album that included Marc Ford (Black Crowes), Munyungo Jackson (Stevie Wonder), Leon Mobley (John Mayer) and Skerik (Primus).
+Emerson subsequently played with Mike on several occasions during BOT shows, trading riffs with Mike on his Hammond.
+Big Organ Trio also had guest musicians on their second album which included Marc Ford (Black Crowes), Munyungo Jackson (Stevie Wonder), Leon Mobley (John Mayer) and Skerik (Primus).

-After a run of shows that combined BOT and RHR, Mangan was contacted by Heaven & Earth to man the Hammond in the lead up to the release of the H & E album “Hard
+After a run of shows that combined BOT and RHR, Mangan was contacted by Heaven & Earth to man the Hammond Organ and Keys in the lead up to the release of the H & E album “Hard

 Sponsors & Endorsements